-- -Develop and show an understanding of the importance liquidity management for the sustainable continuity of corporations, start-ups and family businesses. - -Develop and demonstrate the ability to analyze corporate financial data to assess the present business liquidity position of corporations, start-ups and family businesses. - -Forecast business liquidity based on the market conditions, corporate strategy and management policies of corporations, start-ups and family businesses. - -Acquire and display the ability to formulate and implement strategic and financial plans to ensure liquidity and business sustainability for corporations, start-ups and family businesses. - -Show an understanding of some of the ethical dilemmas that may arise in short-term financial management.
+- Develop and demonstrate an understanding of the importance of liquidity management in ensuring the sustainable continuity of corporations, start-ups, and family businesses. - Analyze corporate financial data to assess the current liquidity position of corporations, start-ups, and family businesses. - Forecast business liquidity based on market conditions, corporate strategy, and management policies for corporations, start-ups, and family businesses. - Formulate and implement strategic and financial plans to maintain liquidity and ensure business sustainability for corporations, start-ups, and family businesses. - Recognize and understand ethical dilemmas that may arise in short-term financial management.

-Encompassing these five ILOs, the overall objective of this course is to help non-financial managers develop an informed understanding of the basic issues surrounding corporate liquidity management and to help them develop their ability to employ the analytical tools most commonly used in cash-management and short-term financial planning.
-It is expected that by the end of this course non-financial managers will be able to understand and communicate better with financial managers and understand how their own decisions as line managers (in production, sales, procurement, inventory, etc.) will affect the liquidity position of their organizations.
+Encompassing these five ILOs, the overall objective of this course is to equip non-financial managers with a practical understanding of the key issues surrounding corporate liquidity management.
+The course aims to enhance their ability to use the analytical tools most commonly applied in cash management and short-term financial planning.
+By the end of the course, non-financial managers are expected to be able to communicate more effectively with financial managers and understand how their decisions in areas such as production, sales, procurement, and inventory impact their organization's liquidity position.

-Case discussions will be used throughout this course to link the analytical frameworks of liquidity management to actual managerial practice.
+To bridge theory and practice, case discussions will be incorporated throughout the course, connecting the analytical frameworks of liquidity management with real-world managerial practice

 Presentation of course objectives, learning methods and evaluation scheme.
 The importance of liquidity management for business sustainability.
-Introduction/review of some basic concepts and analytical tools used in corporate liquidity management.
+Introduction of some key concepts and analytical tools used in corporate liquidity management.